sahithi-kanjarla/VS_Code_Dev_Days_sept19/README.md

 ## 1️⃣ Copilot vs Agentic AI

 **Copilot** – *AI assistant that responds to individual prompts.*
-- Examples: ChatGPT, Claude, Gemini, GitHub Copilot
+- Examples: ChatGPT, Claude, Gemini
 - Works like an advanced autocomplete or tutor.
 - Flow: **Prompt → Response**; the human stays in charge of each step.